Boeing says can boost aftermarket parts, services sales

-NEW YORK (Reuters) - Boeing Co’s (BA.N) chief executive said the company can increase so-called “aftermarket” sales of parts and service of its planes, bringing that area in line with overall aircraft sales growth, which would help increase revenue.
+NEW YORK, Oct 23 (Reuters) - Boeing Co’s chief executive said the company can increase so-called “aftermarket” sales of parts and service of its planes, bringing that area in line with overall aircraft sales growth, which would help increase revenue.

 Speaking on a conference call with analysts and reporters, CEO Jim McNerney said Boeing is trying to add aftermarket “hooks and handles” to forthcoming 737 MAX and 777X models to help improve aftermarket sales.